 This tactic will help your team absorb information better.
 If comedy isn’t your strong suit, resort to gamification.
 Take the time to occasionally turn these meetings into a healthy competition, with a pop quiz or a game of safety charades where everyone takes part.
 If it becomes an experience rather than a monologue, they will be more likely to become aware of procedures.

 Keep it short and sweet

 Don’t ditch the presentation but try to rely on multiple learning types and have a balance between a slide deck and hands-on activities.
-An 8-hour meeting on OSHA’s Lockout/Tagout procedure might sound like the best practice but consider the fact that your team might be less likely to remember detailed concepts as opposed to snippets of important information.
+An 8-hour meeting on the lockout tagout procedure might sound like the best practice but consider the fact that your team might be less likely to remember detailed concepts as opposed to snippets of important information.
 You may get more out of having shorter but frequent meetings in terms of productivity.